Sales and Marketing Training

 Reason 2: You’re Putting Your Brand’s Reputation At Risk

-We no longer live in a world where deceptive practices by companies go unheard.
+We no longer live in a world where companies’ deceptive practices go unheard.
 Both businesses and consumers alike already despise getting interrupted on their phones all day.
 And they discuss these findings in reviews, across social media, and in their industry communities.

 Reason 3: You’re Not Fooling Anyone

-The research continues that when the caller finds out that the solicitor is from out of state, they hang up about half the time.
-You just took a prospect that may have been viable and you angered them to the point of hanging up.
+The research shows that when the caller learns the solicitor is from out of state, they hang up about half the time.
+You just took a prospect that may have been viable, and you angered them to the point of hanging up.

 Reason 4: Sales Forces Are Remote